What is the profile of a Provident Charter School student?

 Do you have immediate openings for enrollment?

-Currently we are accepting students entering 3rd, 4th and 5th grade for the 2017-2018 school year.
+We do not currently have any openings.
+Open enrollment for the 2018-2019 school year will begin March 1st, 2018 and will remain open through April 20th, 2018.
+During this time, we will be accepting applications for grades 2, 3, 4, 5, &6.
 To learn more about how to apply, visit our How to Apply page.
 If you have any questions or would like to speak with someone at the school, please don’t hesitate to contact our Director of Enrollment.

 Do you provide transportation to and from the Provident Charter School?